Create Predictive Models of Human Biology with P3D Scaffolds

 Bacteria cells can be added to create an osteomyelitis model to study how they destroy bone and evade the immune system and pharmaceuticals.

-These models may be used to study tissue regeneration and disease mechanisms as well as test new treatments by applying new pharmaceutical or cell therapy candidates to the cellularized structures.
-While this can also be done in traditional 2D culture, our 3D printed bone environment better mimics the 3D microenvironments of human bone and can be used to test the therapies in lifelike structures wherein drug perfusion is uneven and where bacteria and cancer cells may hide in pores.
+A wide range of cells, complex co-cultures of cells, and drug candidates can be studied on the structures.
+Compared to 2D cultures, the P3D Scaffolds better mimic the architecture and complexity of human bone and can be used to test the therapies in lifelike structures wherein drug perfusion is uneven and where bacteria and cancer cells may hide in pores.
 This allows for more realistic tests that are thus more likely to yield results when subsequently translated.

 Why Tricalcium Phosphate?